-- Complete and submit a test report via the kiosk/tablet/computer during the site review, and in the same manner as that available to persons confined in the facility. - Assess whether the facility receives the test report. - Ask to see evidence of having received the test report that the auditor submitted. - Test accessibility of kiosks/tablets/computers, including whether: - Kiosks/tablets/computers are easily and readily available to all persons confined in the facility and are placed in areas frequented by confined persons. - Kiosks/tablets/computers are accessible to all persons confined in the facility and have reasonable accommodations, where necessary (i.e., for confined persons who are Deaf or hard-of-hearing, Blind or have low vision, cognitively or functionally disabled, limited English proficient, non-English speaking, and/or have limited reading skills). - Kiosks/tablets/computers are placed in areas that afford persons confined in the facility reasonable privacy while submitting a report. - o Kiosks/tablets/computers are operable (i.e., in working order). - Assess whether kiosks/tablets/computers require persons confined in the facility to provide their name and/or ID in order to complete and submit a sexual abuse or sexual harassment report (i.e., allows the report to be submitted anonymously).
-This means that there must be a way for confined persons to access the reporting mechanism without logging into the kiosk/tablet/computer with a traceable login.
+- Complete and submit a test report via the kiosk/tablet/computer during the site review, and in the same manner as that available to persons confined in the facility. - Assess whether the facility receives the test report. - Ask to see evidence of having received the test report that the auditor submitted. - Test accessibility of kiosks/tablets/computers, including whether: - Kiosks/tablets/computers are easily and readily available to all persons confined in the facility and are placed in areas frequented by persons confined in the facility. - Kiosks/tablets/computers are accessible to all persons confined in the facility and have reasonable accommodations, where necessary (i.e., for persons confined in the facility who are Deaf or hard-of-hearing, Blind or have low vision, cognitively or functionally disabled, limited English proficient, non-English speaking, and/or have limited reading skills). - Kiosks/tablets/computers are placed in areas that afford persons confined in the facility reasonable privacy while submitting a report. - Kiosks/tablets/computers are operable (i.e., in working order). - Assess whether a person confined in the facility can access the kiosks/tablets/computers to complete and submit a sexual abuse or harassment report without providing their name and/or ID.
+This means that there must be a way for persons confined in the facility to access the reporting mechanism without logging into the kiosk/tablet/computer with a traceable login.

-Have informal conversations with staff and persons confined in the facility regarding internal reporting electronically (e.g., access to kiosks/tablets/computers, reasonable accommodations for persons confined in the facility who need it, operability of kiosks/tablets/computers, anonymity in reporting).
+• Have informal conversations with staff and persons confined in the facility regarding internal reporting electronically (e.g., access to kiosks/tablets/computers, including access for persons confined in restricted housing, reasonable accommodations for persons confined in the facility who need it, operability of kiosks/tablets/computers, anonymity in reporting).